jsenn/deselect.js/README.md

 files in the `dist/` directory: deselect.js, which is a stand-alone JavaScript file, and deselect.min.js, which is a [minified](https://en.wikipedia.org/wiki/Minification_(programming)#Web_development) version of deselect.js.
-Either can be included as-is in your HTML to use the `deselect.js` library.
+Either can be included as-is in your HTML to use `deselect.js`.

 ## TODO
 See [deselect.js/TODO](https://github.com/jsenn/deselect.js/blob/master/TODO.md)